-In California, deferred entry of judgment is a type of pretrial diversion program.
-Defendants enter a plea of guilty or no contest, but judgment and sentencing are deferred while they complete probation and a program.
+Deferred entry of judgment is a pretrial diversion program in which defendants plead guilty or no contest, but the court defers judgment and sentencing while they complete probation and a program.
 If successful, the case is dismissed and the criminal record of arrest by law enforcement can be sealed.

 There are 2 kinds of programs that defer entry of judgment: